-The PhD phase of the program requires at least eighteen semester hours of coursework beyond the master’s degree, prior to the completion of dissertation courses.
-In total, MA/PhD students must complete at least twenty-four semester hours in the major and minor areas of specialization and six semester hours in theory and methodology related to the major and/or minor area(s).
+The PhD phase of the program requires at least 18 semester hours of coursework beyond the master’s degree, prior to the completion of dissertation courses.
+In total, MA/PhD students must complete at least 24 semester hours in the major and minor areas of specialization and six semester hours in theory and methodology related to the major and/or minor area(s).

 All PhD students are expected to demonstrate fifth-year proficiency in one Asian language prior to defending the dissertation.

-To be admitted to candidacy for the doctoral degree, the student must take comprehensive examinations in his or her area of specialization, pass a dissertation prospectus hearing, and demonstrate research-level proficiency in the language(s) of their field.
+To be admitted to candidacy for the doctoral degree, students must take comprehensive examinations in their area of specialization, pass a dissertation prospectus hearing, and demonstrate research-level proficiency in the language(s) of their field.
 Normally, students take their comprehensive examination, including an oral defense, in the third or fourth semester of the PhD phase.

 After passing the comprehensive examination, the student, in consultation with the graduate adviser and graduate mentor, selects five faculty members to form a dissertation committee; the chair of the committee is the student’s dissertation supervisor.
 After passing the dissertation prospectus hearing, the student may advance to doctoral candidacy.